A short walk exploring some of the places and legends surrounding Lee’s smuggling past

 1. (Optional 1/2 hour detour to Hannibal Richard’s look-out above Sandy Cove).
 Starting from the car park near the sea front, come out onto the road and turn left past the Smugglers Cottage.
 The road rises steeply above the cove and bends round to the left.

 2. (Optional) Go in through the small gate on the right leading to the Coastal footpath across the NT land of Damage Cliffs.
 Follow this path uphill and then take the lower, right-hand path which runs close to the cliff edge.
 Continue downhill to a stile in the fence on the right.
 A steep flight of steps leads down to Sandy Cove.
 Retrace your steps to the car park.
 (At low tide it is possible to return over the rocks to Lee Bay, but beware of incoming tides which can quickly cut you off).

 3. Take the road between the cove and the car park and follow it round to the right between The Old Mill and The Lee Bay Hotel.
 Continue along the valley and into the heart of Lee village.

-4. At The Old Post Office bear left, passing The Old Maids Cottage, The Fuchsia Tea Gardens and former Lee Post Office, (which was once the New lnn run by Hannibal Richard’s son, Martin).
+4. At The Old Post Office bear left, passing The Old Maids Cottage, The Fuchsia Tea Gardens and former Lee Post Office, now holiday accommodation. (which was once the New lnn run by Hannibal Richard’s son, Martin).